-Prior to this, Mr. Inkster worked for 2 years as VP of Direct Energy Investing at AllianceBernstein and previously worked for 3 years as a Senior Equity Research Associate for Global Integrated Oils at Sanford C. Bernstein, covering 18 of the largest integrated oil companies and refiners.
+Prior to this, Mr. Inkster worked as a Senior Equity Research Associate for Global Integrated Oils at Sanford C. Bernstein, covering 18 of the largest integrated oil companies and refiners.

-Before joining Sanford C. Bernstein, Mr. Inkster worked for 3 years at General Electric, completing the company’s financial management program and working in the Energy and Oil & Gas divisions.
+Before joining Sanford C. Bernstein, Mr. Inkster worked at General Electric, completing the company’s financial management program and working in the Energy and Oil & Gas divisions.

-Mr. Inkster holds a first class honours degree in Economics from University College London and is a CFA Charterholder.
+Mr. Inkster holds a first class honors degree in Economics from University College London and is a CFA Charterholder.

-Prior to joining Kimmeridge, Ms. Jafar was an Assistant Vice President at HSBC in a financial capacity for the New York Credit Trading desk and spent two summer internships with General Electric in the company’s financial management program.
+Prior to joining Kimmeridge, Ms. Jafar was an Assistant Vice President at HSBC on the New York Credit Trading desk and spent two summers with General Electric in the Company’s Financial Management Program.

-Ms. Jafar graduated Summa Cum Laude with a B.S. from New York University.
+Ms. Jafar is an alumna of the Cornell University chapter of Alpha Kappa Psi and graduated (Summa Cum Laude) with a B.S. from New York University.

 Denis Laloy is a Director of Finance & Operations at Kimmeridge Energy.
 Prior to joining Kimmeridge, Mr. Laloy was a Director of Administration and Controller at eleQtra, overseeing portfolio companies in the development of infrastructure projects.
 Earlier in his career, Mr. Laloy served as the CFO for JP Morgan Asset Management’s Private Equity and Hedge Fund business and was also a manager at Ernst & Young, where he started in 1999.